Shopify/web-configs/Decision records/08 - We use dedicated files to store GraphQL documents.md

 * They are easier to understand at a glance due to being [declarative instead of imperative](../Principles/6%20-%20Declarative%20over%20imperative)
 * They are inherently more type safe given that the shape of the document is knowable at build time
+* Since they are static, their performance can be optimized (for example, by using [persisted queries](https://blog.apollographql.com/persisted-graphql-queries-with-apollo-client-119fd7e6bba5))
 * They follow more closely to the way the community teaches GraphQL, and the way the primary clients (Apollo and Relay) expect to receive GraphQL documents

 ### Dedicated versus embedded